International-Data-Spaces-Association/IDS-Deployment-Examples/dataspace-connector/full/README.md

     ```
     cd IDS-Deployment-Examples/dataspace-connector/full
     ```
-3. Use a Docker Compose command to load the different Docker images of the components. **Note:** A GitHub account and Docker login is required for being able to pull all images of this deployment example.
+3. Use a Docker Compose command to load the different Docker images of the components.
     ```
     docker-compose pull
     ```